olmallet81/URT/README.md

         fit.show();
     }
     ```
+URT provides 3 functions allowing to add quickly constant terms to a Matrix:
+    - "add_intercept()" to insert a column of one into a Matrix as shown in the example above
+    - "add_constant_trend()" to insert a column of the type 1,2,3,...,n
+    - "add_quadratic_trend()" to insert a column of the type 1,4,9,...,n^2

 - C++ template class UnitRoot:
 Abstract base class from which all unit-root tests will inherit, it contains all the variables and functions the derived classes ADF, DFGLS, PP and KPSS will need.